orangeloop/sagas/README.md

     // ...
 ```

-In addition to the rollback method begin invoked for each step, the `IUnitOfWork` will be rolled back for the entire saga, in
+In addition to the rollback method being invoked for each step, the `IUnitOfWork` will be rolled back for the entire saga, in
 the case of an exception.

 #### Known Limitations of Sagas

 * If a rollback step also throws an exception, execution of the saga stops and the exception is thrown.
 This could leave things
 in an inconsistent state.
 You should implement logging or another mechanism to handle this scenario.
+Note, however, that in the case
+of a `UnitOfWorkSaga`, the `IDbTransaction` will be _always_ be rolled back.